-Mission: To bridge human and wildlife prosperity through education for rural Africans with a focus on self-reliance, economic and cultural vitality, human and wildlife health, and peace education.
+Mission: To bridge human and wildlife prosperity through education for rural Africans with a focus on self-reliance, Economic and cultural-vitality, human health, as well as peace education.

-Location: The heart of Kitobe Forest, a fertile and mountainous rift valley within walking distance to the world-renowned Gombe Stream National Park and Lake Tanganyika in western Tanzania.
-Our proximity to these special places provides a unique opportunity for students and faculty to be involved in biodiversity research, conservation, and education.
+Location: The heart of Kitobe Forest, an expansive fertile and mountainous rift valley, within walking distance to the world-renowned Gombe Stream National Park and Lake Tanganyika in western Tanzania.

 School within Walls: A private educational institution with environmentally low-impact residential facilities.

-School without Walls: An outreach program that provides public conservation education by tackling environmental and social issues facing communities to generate support for conservation and build vibrant human societies.
+School-without-Walls: A village outreach program that provides conservation education for the public, addressing the complex environmental and social issues facing communities, generating support for conservation while also building vibrant human societies.

 Professional Development: Seminars and workshops educating and encouraging local teachers to incorporate human and ecological sustainability into their curriculum.